elixir7/react-exercise-weatherAPI/README.md

 Add whole day forecast when clicking on that day. (almost done) Add a spinner to when the app is finding the location and sending API request.
-Add more exact icons by checking id of icons [Here](http://openweathermap.org/weather-conditions)
+Add more exact icons by checking id of icons [Here](http://openweathermap.org/weather-conditions) Fix popupDay to not use the custom.css styling but instead use the inline styling in the component.

+### Ideas
+Since raindrops with javascript seems to be very hard to implement and might be difficult to read text on.
+Instead use a gradient background which is depending on the weather temperature.